DanceWest the community dance organisation for West London.

 - Performances: We produce a programme of high quality dance performances and events in West London.

 - Network: We host a network for dance professionals, offering a direct way of connecting and supporting dance artists.

 DanceWest Office team

-Rosie Whitney-Fish Director and Founder: Rosie is an experienced arts professional with a resumé spanning twelve years.
+Rosie Whitney-Fish Director & Founder: Rosie is an experienced arts professional with a resumé spanning twelve years.
 Working throughout England and internationally, she has managed programmes for national arts organisations and independent artists.
 Rosie has developed strategies and visioning for local authorities, housing associations and arts organisations.
 Rosie has successfully fundraised via the Arts Council, Heritage Lottery Fund and charitable trusts.
 Rosie holds an MA in Dance-Theatre from Trinity-Laban.
-As an Choreographer, Rosie’s work has been supported by Barbican, Create London, Arts Council England, Cultural Olympiad and Big Dance.
+As a Choreographer, Rosie’s work has been supported by Barbican, Create London, Arts Council England, Cultural Olympiad and Big Dance.
 Rosie has produced dance projects and programmes for Rambert, East London Dance,Southbank Centre, Lillian Baylis, and Sadler’s Wells.
 Her commercial work has seen her touring to Australia, Asia and Europe for television, theatre, film, fashion and commercials.

 Mil Vukovic-Smart Development Manager: Mil is a policy and public affairs professional with over ten years' experience of working in the public and charity sector in support of health, science and innovation, arts, culture and creative industries.
 She holds an MA in Modern European Philosophy from Middlesex University and MRes in Choreography and Performance from Roehampton University.
 Mil supports DanceWest fundraising and organisational development.

 DanceWest Teaching team